 - Manipulating vehicle diagnostics: Repair shops and dealerships today largely rely on onboard vehicle diagnostics systems to perform initial diagnosis of problems.
 But unscrupulous shops can manipulate your diagnostics system to make it appear that you need them to perform repairs that are not really needed.

-- Changing the time, song on the radio, or GPS destination: With access to your vehicle’s systems, it’s simple for hackers to make small, but important changes to your vehicle.
+- Changing the time, a song on the radio, or GPS destination: With access to your vehicle’s systems, it’s simple for hackers to make small, but important changes to your vehicle.
 Something as unnerving as switching your radio station could happen.
 They can even get into your GPS system and change the destination you’re heading to.

 - MP3 malware: The music you listen to on your car stereo could hack your vehicle — really.
-Downloads with malware codes can get into your car’s infotainment system and make its way into other systems, including those that control your engine or brakes.
+Downloads with malware codes can get into your car’s infotainment system and make their way into other systems, including those that control your engine or brakes.

 - Forced acceleration: Power locks today often have features such as automatic locking when the car is put into drive or reaches a certain speed.
 They can also unlock if the airbags have been deployed.
 Cars with interconnected systems like this are vulnerable to problems such as hackers using power locks to force a car to accelerate.